 Market Notice Lists

-Market Notices are sent as emails to a number of different lists depending on the topic.
-Changes to extracts and reports will be sent to Notice_Extracts_Retail and Notice_Extracts_Wholesale if the change is not part of a release.
-If the changes are part of a release, it would be communicated via Notice_Release_Retail and Notice_Release_Wholesale and be identified as a Market Facing Change.
+Market Notices are sent as emails to a number of different lists as outlined in Table 2 of Section 5.1.6.3 depending on the topic.
+Changes to extracts and reports will be sent to Notice_Extracts_Retail and Notice_Extracts_Wholesale.
+If the changes are part of a release, they are communicated to Notice_Release_Retail and Notice_Release_Wholesale and are identified as Market Facing changes.
+(However, release changes may also include Notice_Extracts_Retail and Notice_Extracts_Wholesale in the Market Notice distribution list.)